Last updated 07/31/2023

 - Establishing or maintaining an appropriate provider-patient relationship.

-The Authority will only pay for telemedicine or telehealth services meeting all of the following requirements:
+The Authority shall only pay for telemedicine or telehealth services meeting all of the following requirements:

 - Services provided shall be medically and clinically appropriate for covered conditions within the Health Evidence Review Commission’s (HERC) prioritized list and in compliance with relevant guideline notes;